 (e) A reciprocal permit is valid for one (1) year and may be renewed up to four (4) times.
 A reciprocal permit holder may renew the license after the first year by correcting all proficiency exam deficiencies and earning six (6) semester hours of course work or equivalent appropriate progress toward an initial or proficient practitioner license.
-Any subsequent renewal requires the completion of six (6) semester hours of course work or equivalent appropriate progress toward an initial or proficient practitioner license.
-Any subsequent renewal requires the completion of six (6) semester hours of course work or equivalent appropriate progress toward an initial or proficient practitioner license.
+Any subsequent renewal requires the completion of six (6) semester hours of course work or equivalent appropriate progress toward or equivalent appropriate progress toward or equivalent appropriate progress toward an initial or proficient practitioner license.
 (Advisory Board of the Division of Professional Standards; 515 IAC 9-1-8; filed Dec 4, 2003, 3:00 p.m.: 27 IR 1171)

-515 IAC 9-1-9 Reciprocal permit for applicants completing an Indiana teacher education program Authority: IC 20-28-2-6
+515 IAC 9-1-9 Reciprocal permit for applicants completing an Indiana teacher education program

+Affected: IC 20-28